 Did you buy clothes?
 Or electronics?
 Maybe luxury goods, makeup or any treats for yourself?

-- Generation X are the largest group of online shoppers
+- Generation X is the largest group of online shoppers.

 Do you realize what that means?